 Lift Credit Review: Why You Should Be Wary of the Offers

 Lift Credit offers small personal loans in Utah, Idaho, and Wisconsin.
-Lift Loans are available to borrowers with poor credit scores without a credit check, but they come with major downsides.
-This Lift Credit Review will explain what to watch out for.
+Lift Loans are available to borrowers with poor credit scores without a credit check, but they come with major downsides including very high interest rates.

 At some point or another, most people will find themselves in urgent need of some cash.
-If you’re looking to get access to a personal loan for emergency funds, an online service like Lift Credit can be appealing.
+If you’re looking to get access to a personal loan for an emergency, an online service like Lift Credit can be appealing.

 Lift Credit is different from other payday loan lenders in that you don’t have to repay the entire amount on a specific date.
 Instead, you make installment payments on a schedule that works for you.